nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest.md

 Where  _consuming_  systems are integrating data from this resource to their local system, they **MUST** also persist this GUID at the same time.

-If the referral was made via the e-Referral Service and a UBRN exists for the referral, then it **MUST** be included as an identifier.
+If the referral was made via the e-Referral Service and a Unique Booking Reference Number (UBRN) exists for the referral, then it **MUST** be included as an identifier.
 The system identifier for this is XXXXXXXXXX

 ### basedOn